How To Use the User Switching Plugin in WordPress

 The Contributor role is not allowed to manage Tags or Categories so you won't see those menu links.
 You also won't be able to see content written by other users.

 Take a look at the “Posts” screen again.
 You will notice that you are allowed to check and even edit the Contributor posts.
 The Editor role is far more powerful in WordPress than the Contributor role.

-You can integrate the User Switching Plugin with Capability Manager Enhanced to create more complex user and permission workflows and gain valuable time during the development process of your site.
+You can integrate the User Switching Plugin with the PublishPress Capabilities plugin to create more complex user and permission workflows and gain valuable time during the development process of your site.